It’s almost impossible to think “Nepal” without “Trekking” coming immediately to mind.

 Airborne activities have really taken off (sorry….another irresistible pun) in Nepal in the past few years.
 Pokhara has evolved from it’s reputation as being the “chilled out lake side retreat” to being the hub of many adventurous activities….paragliding in particular.

 Not only can you soar like a bird with a qualified pilot on a tandem paragliding flight and enjoy magnificent views of the Himalayas too…you can even fly with a bird along side….a trained bird of prey!
+(Update….as at October 2108, the Hawk Centre was closed)

 Now it’s possible to crank up the thrill factor and take a micro-light flight for even closer views of the mighty Annapurnas.